Timon33/CSCG2020WriteUps/ropnop.md

 p.send(nop_slide + shell_code + shell_string + b"\x00")
 ````
 After sending it to the binary we have a shell!
-You can find the full expolit in the additional files.
+You can find the full expolit in the additional files, run it on the remote server then use `cat flag` to get CSCG{s3lf_m0d1fy1ng_c0dez!}.